galoryber/AutoPatch/README.md

 This is useful for your own AMSI / ETW byte patches, or any other DLL you might want to patch functionality out of.

+These are based off of my blog post -> https://globetech.biz/index.php/2025/06/16/the-return-of-amsi-easy-dll-patching-without-c3/

 ## read-memory

 Usage: